 These employers use third-party administrators (TPAs) to manage and process claims.
 Those who choose to go with traditional insurance plans manage claims through their insurance agency.

 Employers with traditional insurance pay a pre-determined premium to an insurance carrier to guarantee coverage.

-Advantages of Self-Insurance
+Advantages of Self-Insured Business

 The biggest advantage of self-insurance for both small and large organizations is the ability to reduce the cost of insurance.
 With traditional insurance, premiums increase as insurance carriers need to cover costs like staffing and administration.
 By self-insuring, businesses protect themselves from increasing premiums and pay only what’s necessary.

-Another advantage of self-insurance is the ability to manage risk in the long-term.
+Another advantage of self-insurance is the ability to manage risk in the long term.
 A self-insured business saves money for years leading up to having to pay out while with traditional insurance, it’s common for policies to last one year.

-Disadvantages of Self-Insurance
+Disadvantages of Self-Insured Business

 The biggest disadvantage companies face with self-insurance is not understanding their exposure to risk.
 When a company doesn’t prepare and save for their level of risk, the companies self-insurance isn’t able to cover the proper amount for accidents.